ajs-voices/once-upon-a-dream/scenes/049-stay-with-me.md

 I smirked.
 "I don't play in the band."

 He grinned, "Maybe you should.
 Then you wouldn't need anyone else to work it.
 You could do it by yourself."
 The smile told me it was a joke.
 But he really wasn't far from the truth.
-Max and Drew accused me on a regular basis of putting too much into Zion.
+Finn and Drew accused me on a regular basis of putting too much into Zion.
 Too much time, too much money.
 But especially too much time.
 Zion didn't make money because it was that great of a place it was because I worked my ass off to make sure it did.
 The best deals, the best product for the lowest price.
 I met with our vendors and our other providers to make deals.
 I wined and dined them on my dollar so Zion wouldn't take the hit.
 We stayed in the black because I worked hard to do it.

 I shrugged.
 "I'm a better music writer than a preformer."